Dental Sealants in Manhattan, NYC

 • Children and teens with newly erupted permanent molars

-• Patients with deep grooves or pits in their molars
+• Patients with deep grooves or hard-to-clean tooth anatomy

-• Individuals with a history of frequent cavities
+• Individuals with a history of recurrent cavities

 How the Procedure Works